 Leaving the hotel where I was staying on business in Woodland Hills the drive seemed no less shorter for starting in the San Fernando Valley.
 Heading west on US-101 I joined California #154 for the drive over the mountains in to the Santa Ynez valley about 30 minutes north of Santa Barbara.
 In this same area is the Dutch tourism village of Solvang but my radar was locked in on finding Figueroa Mountain Road leading to the mountain range on the north side of the valley.
 Five miles up and on the left was #5225, the former home of Michael Jackson, Neverland Ranch.

 A young couple from Chicago drove up soon after I did and we took each other's picture by the gate.
-Most stunning of all, a family stopped by in a minivan and helped the elderly grandmother walk to the gate first, cane in one hand, determination on her face.
+Most stunning of all, a family stopped by in

 The security guards came out to talk to her but the gate remained closed.
 There is really nothing to see except, as if visiting some ancient ruin, where things used to be.
 The house is empty, the rides and animals long gone.
 All of it in fact, and Michael, too, is gone too soon.